Career Timeline of Piers Morgan: Major Achievements and Milestones

 Loading Video...

-September 2014: Editor-at-Large for MailOnline US
+September 2014: Editor-at-large for MailOnline US

-September 2014: Trinity Mirror admits phone hacking
+September 2014: Trinity Mirror admits phone hacking involvement

-2014: End of Piers Morgan Live on CNN
+2014: Piers Morgan Live Ends

-April 2015: Guest host of Good Morning Britain
+April 2015: Guest hosts Good Morning Britain

 From April 13 to 17, 2015, Piers Morgan guest-hosted five episodes of Good Morning Britain on ITV.